Birth Doula FAQs

 What can I expect from my doula?

-Your doula will meet with you 1-3 times before the birth to answer questions, discuss the birth process and breastfeeding, help with a birth plan if you wish to make one, provide resources and develop a relationship with you and your partner.
-Once you go into labour, she will be available by phone until you are ready for her to assist you, either at home or in the hospital.
-She will stay with you throughout your whole labour and delivery, providing comfort, information and support, and taking photographs, if you wish.
-She will stay for about an hour after the birth, helping you with initial breastfeeding.
-Your doula will visit you at least two times after the birth to process the birth experience, answer questions, provide resources, and just to talk.
-Your doula will also provide a birth story for you as a memento of your birth.
+Your doula will meet with you one to three times before the birth to answer questions, discuss the birth process and infant feeding, assist with creating a birth plan if desired, provide resources, and build a supportive relationship with you and your chosen support person.
+Once labour begins, your doula will be available by phone until you are ready for in-person support, either at home or in the hospital.
+They will remain with you throughout your labour and birth, offering comfort measures, information, advocacy and emotional support.
+After the birth, your doula will stay for about an hour to assist with early feeding and immediate postpartum support.
+They will visit you after the birth to help process the experience, answer questions, offer additional resources, and provide a listening ear.

 A doula is trained to be your emotional support and provide you with comfort measures during your birth.
-A nurse or midwife is trained to do medical procedures and evaluate the well-being of both mother and child.
+A nurse or midwife is trained to do medical procedures and evaluate the well-being of both you and child.
 As shifts change, you may see many different nurses throughout your labour, whereas your doula stays with you continuously.
-Also, your doula focuses only on you, but a nurse or midwife may have other moms to look after at the same time.
-Whatever caregivers you choose, doulas works cooperatively with your entire healthcare team.
+Also, your doula focuses only on you, but a nurse or midwife may have other patients to look after at the same time.
+Whatever caregivers you choose, doulas work cooperatively with your entire healthcare team.

 What is the difference between a nurse or midwife and a doula?